Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/05-using-multiple-cu/README.md

    make run TARGET=hw_emu
    ```

 For hardware emulation (`hw_emu`), the kernel code is compiled into a hardware model, which is run in a hardware simulator, while the rest of the system uses a C simulator.
 Building and running takes longer but provides a detailed, cycle-aware, view of kernel activity.
-This target is useful for testing the functionality of the logic that will run in the FPGA and for getting initial performance estimates.
+This target is useful for testing the functionality of the logic that runs in the FPGA and for getting initial performance estimates.

 >**NOTE:** For instructions on how to build the host software and hardware, refer to the [Vitis Getting Started](https://github.com/Xilinx/Vitis-Tutorials/tree/master/Getting_Started) tutorial.